 You’ll get more sleep!

-I know “they” tell you to put your baby in her own crib, still drowsy, and let them go to sleep without you, and some babies allow that (Bella Bean was okay with it).
-But others, like Leia, just won’t have it.
+I know “they” tell you to put your baby in her own crib, still drowsy, and let them go to sleep without you, and some babies allow that (my second was okay with it).
+But others, like my oldest, just won’t have it.
 That’s what makes co sleeping essential for some of us!

 Assuming you’re breastfeeding, your baby will stir and you can lean over and feed from a side-lying position, still in bed.
 Then you can both easily go back to sleep.
 The awesome thing is that this trick works whether your baby is directly in bed with you, or she’s in her own little side car like this one.